 4 Regiment Royal Logistic Corps is a Close-Support Logistic Regiment based at Dalton Barracks in Abingdon, Oxfordshire.
-The Regiment forms part of 101 Logistic Brigade and on operations, is part of the Army’s warfighting division, 3 (UK) Division.
+The Regiment forms part of 12 Armoured Brigade Combat Team and on operations, is part of the Army’s warfighting division, 3 (UK) Division.
 The Regiment provides vital ammunition, fuel and rations to Combat Arms Units on the front-line in order to keep them and the battle moving.

 4 Regiment RLC is composed of the following squadrons:

 - 75 Headquarters Squadron – provides essential communication and administrative support to the Regiment.

 - 4 Close Support Squadron – provides essential fuel, food and ammunition to front-line units.

 - 33 General Support Squadron – provides the logistic expertise to manage, track and distribute essential combat supplies.

 - 60 Close Support Squadron.